 The Rev. Dr. Ronald B. Fritts served the Polson and Dayton churches as Interim Pastor from May 2019 - May 2020.
 His energetic and engaging sermons vividly conveyed what the words of Scripture mean for us in today’s world.

 In March 2020, for only the second time in its history, the Polson church closed its doors to worship and all gatherings due to the global Coronavirus pandemic.
-Church members benefitted from Pastor Fritts’ sermons and spiritually uplifting messages delivered through the Internet, proving that the “church” is comprised of its members, not of the building that serves as our meeting place.
+Church members benefitted from Rev. Fritts’ sermons and spiritually uplifting messages delivered through the internet, proving that the “church” is comprised of its members, not of the building that serves as our meeting place.
 Church members gratefully resumed in-person worship on Pentecost Sunday, May 31, 2020.